-Before you cruise abroad, check out the FCO website at www.fco.gov.uk/travel.
-It is stocked with essential travel advice and tips, and up-to-date country information.
+Before you cruise abroad, check out the FCO website at gov.uk/foreign-travel-advice.
+It is filled with travel advice and up-to-date country information.

 It's well worth taking a look around the FCO site, to ensure you're fully prepared for any kind of journey overseas and they have also drawn up a checklist of things to ensure you do, before you go away.

 1. Take out travel insurance

 Make sure you get travel insurance.
 Check that it covers everything you need it to, for example lost or stolen luggage, medical costs etc.

 2. Visit your GP or health centre

 Make an appointment with a health professional or your GP to find out about any vaccinations or medication you might need.
 Even if you've previously lived abroad, you may no longer have immunity to the diseases common in that region (e.g. malaria).
 Visit www.fitfortravel.scot.nhs.uk.

 Although you may be familiar with your destination, the situation in a region can change very quickly.
 Find out the latest travel advice by checking gov.uk/foreign-travel-advice or calling 0845 850 2829.

 Check with the relevant embassies what visas are required and ensure that your passport is valid for at least six months after you return back to the UK.
 Make photocopies of your passport, tickets and insurance documents, or store online copies on a secure data storage site.